|

 ν=0.5; it still retains

-low negative, or reverse contrast (the bright lines become dark, and vice versa), with the final loss of contrast at
+low negative, or reverse contrast (the bright lines become dark, and vice versa).

 For an f/8 imaging system and no significant aberrations present, this

-loss of contrast would correspond to 8.8μ pixel size, for
+level of contrast loss would correspond to 8.8μ pixel size, for

 λ=0.55m.